fractalide/fractalide/fractals/README.md

 ### Incremental Builds
 Fractalide expands the nix-build system for incremental builds.
 The Incremental Builds only work when debug is enabled.
 They also need the path to a cache folder.
 The cache folder can be created from an old result by the `buildCache.sh` script.
 Per default the cache folder is saved in the `/tmp` folder of your system.
+Incremental Builds permit you to compile a crate without having to recompiled the crate dependency tree.

 Here is an example how you can build with the Incremental Build System: